btrachey/wezterm-replay/README.md

-# Wezterm Replay
+# WezTerm Replay
-Plugin to parse the output of commands and extract useful information you may want to have pasted into your next command.
+Parse the output of commands and extract useful information you may want to have pasted into your next command prompt.
 A common example is the output of `git push`.
 If your remote forge sends back a URL for opening a pull request, this plugin will parse that URL, automatically prepend `open`, and paste the full result into your next command line, e.g.